Frequently Asked Questions (FAQs)

 Is Stephenson a self-catered College?

-Yes, Stephenson is a self-catered College, but we dine together often; informally with College Food Nights, and food from the bar, at College events such as our “Locomotion Dinners” (Informal formals) and also, formally, at our Formal Dinners.
+Yes, Stephenson is a self-catered College, but we dine together often; informally with College Dining, and food from the cafe/bar, at College events such as our “Locomotion Dinners” (Informal formals) and also, formally, at our Formal Dinners.

 Do Stephenson have Formal Dinners?